manang/internet-drafts/draft-irtf-icnrg-mapme.md

 which type of packet to send.
 One such heuristic consist in sending a IN immediately after an attachment and a IU at most every Tu seconds, which allows to reduce signaling overhead during periods of high-mobility.
-The Tu parameter allows to tune the timescale at which Updates occur, and lead to a trade-off between signaling and discovery overheads {{MAPME}}.
-The definition of heuristics is out of scope for the present draft.
+The Tu parameter allows to tune the timescale at which Updates occur, and leads to a trade-off between signaling and discovery overhead {{MAPME}}.
+The definition of more advanced heuristics is out of scope for the present draft.

 # Implementation